binerogroup/documentation/storage/retype-a-volume.rst

 - Press **Change volume type**

-- A progress bar will show during the retype procedure (which may take several hours).
+- A progress bar will show during the retype operation (which can take hours depending on size).

 OpenStack Terminal Client
 -------------------------

-To retype a volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`, follow these steps:
+To retype a volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

-- Run this command: ``openstack server list``, save the name of the instance to which the volume you want to extend is connected.
+- Run this command: ``openstack volume list``, save the ID of the volume you want to retype.

-- Run this command: ``openstack server volume list [NAME_OF_INSTANCE]``, replacing the name with that from previous step.

-- Run this command: ``openstack volume type list``, save the name of the new volume type you want to use (ssd or hdd).
+- Run this command: ``openstack volume type list``, save the name of the new volume type you want to use (for example ``ssd`` or ``hdd``).

-- Run this command: ``openstack volume set --type [TYPE_NAME] [VOLUME_ID] --retype-policy on-demand``, replacing the items in angle brackets with the type name (hdd/ssd) and the ID of the volume from previous steps.
+- Run this command: ``openstack volume set --type [TYPE_NAME] [VOLUME_ID] --retype-policy on-demand``, replacing the items in angle brackets with the volume type name and the ID of the volume.

 - Run this command to verify: ``openstack volume show [VOLUME_ID] -c status``, when the status changes from retyping, the retype is done.

 ..  seealso::

     - :doc:`persistent-block-storage/create-volume`